nya3jp/tast/docs/overview.md

     tests, and
 *   collect, process, and display test results.

+The [Running Tests] document contains more information about using the `tast` command.

 ### Test executables

 Test executables (`local_tests` and `remote_tests`) consist of compiled tests,